davidgarrote/Criptoland/README.md

-# Criptutor
+# Criptoland

-Criptutor is a platform for people who is interested in trading cryptocurrencies.
+Criptoland is a platform for people who is interested in trading cryptocurrencies.

 It contains 4 different pages: index, trading, success stories and contact.
 All the links work on all the pages and redirect to the correct html page